asreview/asreview-insights/README.md

 }
 ```

-Each available metric has two values.
-The first value is the value at
+Each available item has two values.
+The first value is the value at which the
-which the metric is computed.
+metric is computed.
 In the plots above, this is the x-axis.
-The
+The second value
-second value is the output of the metric.
-Some metrics are computed for multiple
+is the results of the metric.
+Some metrics are computed for multiple values.
-values.

 | Metric | Description pos.
 1 | Description pos.
 2 | Default |
 |---|---|---|---|